michaelnisi/MNAVChapters/README.md

 $ make
 ```

-If you have [xctool](https://github.com/facebook/xctool) installed, you can also run the tests from the command-line:
+Run tests from the command-line:

 ```
 $ make test